 Prior to starting his own law practice, Dr. Riccio was an associate attorney with a major Boston law firm.

 Dr. Riccio is admitted to practice in Massachusetts .
 He is also admitted to the United States District Court for the District of Massachusetts and to the United States Court of Appeals, First Circuit.
 Dr. Riccio has been Chairman of the Medical Negligence Section of the Massachusetts Academy of Trial Attorneys since 2009.
-He is a Regional Governor (Norfolk County) of the Massachusetts Academy of Trial Attorneys.
+He is a Regional at large Governor (Norfolk County) of the Massachusetts Academy of Trial Attorneys.
 Dr. Riccio is a Fellow with the American College of Legal Medicine.
 He was co-Chair of the Health Law Council with the Massachusetts Bar Association; and is presently a Delegate at Large.
 Dr. Riccio is a member of the National Crime Victim Bar Association; the Association of Trial Lawyers of American and the Million Dollar Advocates Forum.
-Dr. Riccio is also a clinical instructor in Oral Medicine at Harvard Dental School.
+Dr. Riccio was also a clinical instructor in Oral Medicine at Harvard Dental School from 1995-2017.